Packaging Knowledge for Plastic Bags, Film, Woven & Nonwoven Buyers | PPMEN

 • Sample approval without packing approval still leaves room for bulk mismatch

-Send the quotation, sample, drawing, supplier situation, or the main risk that should be reduced first.
+Send the quote, sample, drawing, supplier situation, or the main risk that should be reduced first.